gabrielzschmitz/Elementary-OS-Perfect-Install/README.md

 # How to Make the Perfect Elementary OS Install

-In this article I will try to instruct you about how to install, update, personalize and install the essencial programs in Elementary OS 5.1 Hera.
+In this article I will try to instruct you about how to install, update, personalize, install the essencial programs and programs recommendations in Elementary OS 5.1 Hera.

 ### Disclaimer